top of page

 Background

 1.3 million Michiganders rely on government assistance to afford groceries, spanning diverse ages, demographics, and abilities.
-As a team of seven, we analyzed Michigan's current food assistance process with the goal of addressing user challenges and enhancing its design.
-Our research revealed that food stamp users face numerous significant barriers in navigating and understanding the application process.
+In a team of seven, I analyzed Michigan's current food assistance process with the goal of addressing user challenges and enhancing its design.
+The research revealed that food stamp users face numerous significant barriers in navigating and understanding the application process.

 Despite the fact that SNAP fraud accounts for only 1% of total benefits, it is frequently politicized and unfairly linked to marginalized communities, perpetuating harmful stereotypes.